Notes on Painting

 2. A painting is a visual translation of sensation.

-4. Aesthetic experiences dislodge us from the everyday and cause us to feel less alone.
-A painting is an object that holds an opportunity for intimate connection and reciprocity.
+4. Aesthetic experiences can dislodge us from the everyday and cause us to feel less alone.
+A painting is an object that holds the opportunity for common ground.

 5. Painting is a way to trap and hold energy.

 6. Landscape paintings emphasize the fact that walls separate us from nature.
-Hanging pictures of the outdoors on walls creates a vista that connects one to the natural world and expands interior space.
+Hanging pictures of the outdoors on walls creates a vista that expands interior space.
+A landscape painting is a visual bridge to the natural world.

 14. Painting is an act of hope because it is an act of imagination.